 What is a Goal in Matomo?

 Conversion tracking is a great way to identify whether you are meeting your current business objectives, identify new objectives, view and analyse your performance, and learn how to increase your conversions, conversion rates, and revenue per visit.
-Goals can be triggered based on user actions (download or plays a video, for example), or when user visits a given page (e.g. checkout.html, thank-you-for-your-purchase.html).
+Goals can be triggered based on user actions (download or plays a video, for example), or when user visits a given page (e.g. checkout.html, thank-you-for-your-purchase.html), or when user do specific actions or events (such as clicking on a button).

 Goal tracking is also very useful to measure performance of SEM Campaigns and their conversion rate, to the campaign and the keyword level.